mkdika/rexumee/README.md

 #### Running Application (alternative)

-There is alternative in order to run the application.
+There is alternative for run the application.
 After build, go to `target` folder, make sure there is `rexumee.jar` file.
 Then, from that folder run:

 ```console
 java -jar rexumee.jar